 So, once you know the content you have to encode, the next step is to generate the QR Codes.

-Since the number of QR Codes label you require is high, it is not feasible for you to create QR Codes one-by-one.
+Since the number of QR Code labels you require is high, it is not feasible for you to create QR Codes one by one.
 You need to find an online bulk QR Code generator tool.

-For demo purpose, we’ll be using QR Batch to create QR Code labels in bulk.
+For demo purposes, we’ll be using QR Batch to create QR Code labels in bulk.

 Using QR Batch, you can create the following types of QR Code batches: